 Upstart Holdings, Inc. (UPST) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the company had lost 27.03% over the past month.
-This has lagged the Computer and Technology sector's loss of 5.94% and the S&P 500's loss of 1.81% in that time.
+Coming into today, shares of the company had lost 36.77% in the past month.
+In that same time, the Computer and Technology sector lost 14.1%, while the S&P 500 lost 7.66%.

-Wall Street will be looking for positivity from Upstart Holdings, Inc. as it approaches its next earnings report date.
-This is expected to be February 15, 2022.
-In that report, analysts expect Upstart Holdings, Inc. to post earnings of $0.49 per share.
-This would mark year-over-year growth of 600%.
-Meanwhile, our latest consensus estimate is calling for revenue of $261.43 million, up 201.5% from the prior-year quarter.
+Investors will be hoping for strength from Upstart Holdings, Inc. as it approaches its next earnings release, which is expected to be February 15, 2022.
+On that day, Upstart Holdings, Inc. is projected to report earnings of $0.49 per share, which would represent year-over-year growth of 600%.
+Our most recent consensus estimate is calling for quarterly revenue of $261.43 million, up 201.5% from the year-ago period.

 Any recent changes to analyst estimates for Upstart Holdings, Inc. should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 21.19% lower.
-Upstart Holdings, Inc. currently has a Zacks Rank of #5 (Strong Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 3.27% lower.
+Upstart Holdings, Inc. is currently sporting a Zacks Rank of #5 (Strong Sell).

-Valuation is also important, so investors should note that Upstart Holdings, Inc. has a Forward P/E ratio of 52.35 right now.
-This represents a premium compared to its industry's average Forward P/E of 27.62.
+Digging into valuation, Upstart Holdings, Inc. currently has a Forward P/E ratio of 46.52.
+Its industry sports an average Forward P/E of 24.4, so we one might conclude that Upstart Holdings, Inc. is trading at a premium comparatively.

 The Computers - IT Services industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 161, putting it in the bottom 37% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 162, which puts it in the bottom 37% of all 250+ industries.

 Zacks Names "Single Best Pick to Double"